Automation Plugin

 First, retrieve a list of plugin executions using the Fetch a List of Logs API endpoint.
 Optional query parameters can be used to narrow down this list.

-For executions triggered via API requests, the pluginType will be automationHttp, and the ObjectReference locator will be the event locator of the event that triggered the execution of the plugin.
+createdAtMin=2026-07-25T22:00:00.000ZFor executions triggered via API requests, the pluginType within the corresponding PluginLogsMetadata object will be set to automationHttp, and the ObjectReference locator will be set to the event locator of the event that triggered the plugin execution.

-For executions triggered via webhooks, the pluginType will be automationWebhook, and the ObjectReference locator will be set to the same value as the requestId.
+For event-driven executions, the pluginType within the corresponding PluginLogsMetadata object will be set to automationWebhook, and the ObjectReference locator will be set to the same value as the requestId.

-Next, retrieve logging messages for a plugin execution by calling the Fetch Logs for a Request API endpoint and specifying the ObjectReference locator as the locator for the request.
+Next, retrieve Java logging messages for a plugin execution by calling the Fetch Logs for a Request API endpoint and specifying the target PluginLogsMetadata locator as the locator for the request.